Hoffman Estates Custody Lawyers

-The dedicated Hoffman Estates custody lawyers at Delaney Heckman are committed to your family’s success, regardless of its size, composition, or background.
+The dedicated Hoffman Estates custody lawyers at Andrea Heckman Law are committed to your family’s success, regardless of its size, composition, or background.
 As such, we work hard to find long-lasting, cost-effective solutions which benefit your family now and in the future.
 We also ensure that the solutions we propose uphold your legal and financial rights.

 Types of Determinations

 “Parenting time” has replaced terms like custody and visitation because this phrase more accurately encapsulates the letter and spirit of Illinois’ new co-parenting law.
 Before 2016, once parents divorced, they could go their separate ways, even if they had children.
 Today, things are different.
 The law expects both parents to assume an active child-rearing role.
 This law applies in both initial determinations and subsequent modifications.